sq5rix/BlenderPythonLib/README.md

 ### Configuration

 After installation, BPL does not require additional configuration to start using its features.
-However, users are encouraged to explore the BPL settings within the Blender Add-ons menu to customize the library behavior according to their preferences.
+You can add a useful function as a plugin to Blender in the usual way.

 ## Usage